This post may contain affiliate links. Please read our disclosure policy.

 What is a pupusa?

-Similar to Venezuelan “arepas” or Mexican “gorditas” a pupusa is a traditional Salvadoran dish.
+Similar to Venezuelan “arepas” or Mexican “gorditas” a pupusa is a traditional Salvadoran dish, often served as an appetizer.

 • A delicious appetizer!
 We love making pupusas for appetizers when friends and family come over, which is great to dip into salsa.